viviandotdev/ObsidianVault/+ Encounters/What is A RAG?.md

 Retrieveal- Augmented Geneartion

-Retrieval system to fetch relevant information for a large corp
+Retrieval system to fetch relevant information for a large corpus of doucents